Logarithmic Donaldson-Thomas theory: Moduli of target expansions

 \begin{lemma} The set $\mathbb X_G$ has the structure of a cone. \end{lemma}

-\begin{proof} The set of all functions $f: V(\underline G)\to |\Sigma|$ satisfying only the first of the two conditions above is given by the product of $\sigma_V$ ranging over all vertices $V$.
+\begin{proof} The set of all functions $f: V(\underline G)\to |\Sigma|$ satisfying only the first of the two conditions above is given by the product of $\sigma_v$ ranging over all vertices $v$.
 Inside this product, we consider the locus where the second condition is imposed.
-Consider an edge $E$ with incident vertices $V$ and $W$.
-Consider the line containing $f(V)$ with edge direction given by $E$.
-The intersection point of this line with the cone $\sigma_W$ is linear in the coordinates of $f(V)$.
-It follows that the locus where the second condition above is satisfied for a given edge $E$ is linear, and that $\mathbb X_G$ is cut out from the product of all cones $\sigma_V$ by a finite collection of linear equations.
+Consider an edge $E$ with incident vertices $v$ and $w$.
+Consider the line containing $f(V)$ with edge direction given by $e$.
+The intersection point of this line with the cone $\sigma_w$ is linear in the coordinates of $f(v)$.
+It follows that the locus where the second condition above is satisfied for a given edge $e$ is linear, and that $\mathbb X_G$ is cut out from the product of all cones $\sigma_v$ by a finite collection of linear equations.
 This gives us a cone structure on $\mathbb X_G$. \end{proof}

-As mentioned above, each point $f\in \mathbb X_G$ determines an embedded $1$-complex $\mathrm{im}(f)$.
+As mentioned above, each point $f\in \mathbb X_G$ determines an embedded $1$-complex $\mathsf{im}(f)$.
 Our primary interest is in embedded complexes, so we would like to replace the space $\mathbb X_G$ with the corresponding set of images.
 However, the topological type of the image is not constant even for points in the relative interior of a cone in $\mathbb X_G$.
 A key example is provided by two skew edges in a $3$-dimensional cone that intersect in their interiors.
-The following definition is meant to capture this phenomenon of varying topological type.
-Let $G$ and $H$ be combinatorial $1$-complexes.
+We record the example explicitly to illustrate the behavior.

+\begin{example} Consider the family of embedded $1$-complexes in $\mathbb R^3_{\geq 0}$ parameterized by a cone $\sigma$ which we identify with $\RR_{\geq 0}^2$ and furnish with coordinates $(s,t)$.
+At a point $(s,t)$ the associated $1$-complex is a union of two components $\rho_1(s,t)$ and $\rho_2(s,t)$.
+At the point $(s,t)$ the ray $\rho_1(s,t)$ is the unbounded ray connecting $(0,0,s)$ and $(1,1,s)$.
+At the point $(s,t)$ the segment $\rho_2(s,t)$ is the line segment that connects $(t,0,0)$ and $(0,t,t)$.
+The two segments intersect along a codimension $1$ subspace in the interior of the base cone $\sigma$.
+The total spaces of $\rho_1(s,t)$ and $\rho_2(s,t)$, taken indivisually, form $2$-dimensional cones in the $4$-dimensional space $\RR^3_{\geq 0}\times\sigma$.
+However, their union is not a cone complex, as their intersection is not a face of either.
+For each fixed value of $(s,t)$ there is a minimal polyhedral structure on the union $\rho_1(s,t)\cup\rho_2(s,t)$.
+The combinatorial type, and in particular the face poset, of this fiber can change in the interior of the cone $\sigma$.
+The figure below displays a slice of this picture, see Figure~\ref{fig: the-famous-X}